Complaining about your landlord

 - illegal eviction

 You might also be able to report your landlord to Rent Smart Wales if they don’t solve your problem.
 You can only do this if they manage the property themselves and don’t use an agent, for example a family member who manages the property for them.

 If you complain about repairs not being done

 Your council should contact you and your landlord to discuss the problem and explain the law if you complain about repairs not being done.
 They can inspect your home and order your landlord to do the repairs.

 If you complain about being harassed or illegally evicted

 Your local council can investigate if you complain about harassment or illegal eviction.
 They can tell your landlord to stop harassing you.
 They also have the power to tell them to stop the illegal eviction.
 If your landlord ignores their advice they can be taken to court.

 Find out about the steps your landlord should take to legally evict you.
-If your landlord hasn’t followed the correct steps get help from your nearest Citizens Advice.
+If your landlord hasn’t followed the correct steps, talk to an adviser.